davidmeredith/devsGuidebook/devGuidebook.md

 [top](#Table-Of-Contents)

-#### Error Handling - Exceptions should not be used for flow control - exceptional does not mean conditional
+#### Error Handling - Exceptions Should Not be Used for Flow Control - Exceptional Does Not Mean Conditional

 Passing around a deeply nested stack trace within conditional and control logic is very expensive, don't do it.
 Instead, model your (known) business errors as values (no need to pass around exceptions), and leave exceptions for coding errors and exceptional situations.
 If you want control flow logic that says "if success do this..., but if an error occurs then do this..." then use the result pattern.

 [top](#Table-Of-Contents)

-#### Error Handling - Only use exceptions for exceptional situations such as coding errors and unexpected errors
+#### Error Handling - Only use Exceptions for Exceptional Situations Such As Coding Errors and Unexpected Errors

 For example, an invalid object posted to your API is not exceptional, this should be handled as a potential business error.
 In the situation where some code throws an exception such as a parse error, catch it locally, extract the useful information, and return an error-value.
 In general, the result-as-value pattern is appropriate where the problem is the fault of the caller and not a programming mistake e.g., invalid input / form data.

 [top](#Table-Of-Contents)

-#### Error Handling - Provide relevant exceptions for the abstraction layer
+#### Error Handling - Provide Relevant Exceptions for the Abstraction Layer

 If you use exceptions (not all languages have exceptions e.g., Rust, Go), define Exceptions in terms of a caller’s needs and wrap 3rd party library APIs including their exceptions.
 Often, only a few custom exception classes are needed for a particular area of code.

 [top](#Table-Of-Contents)

-#### Error Handling - Bubble exceptions upwards or trap at source
+#### Error Handling - Bubble Exceptions Upwards or Trap at Source

 Generally, pushing genuine runtime exception handling code (for unexpected problems) up to the ‘outer layers’ of your code toward the boundaries is usually a good approach.
 It also helps cleanly separate the ‘happy path’ from interleaving error handling code.
 However, this is not a hard rule, in some situations you may need to try/catch/finally at the source of the error to take important corrective actions such as closing an IO resource or rolling-back a DB transaction.